LJ-Luka/Bellabeats_Case_Study/index.md

 This analysis examined fitness tracker data from 33 users over one month to uncover actionable insights for Bellabeat's marketing strategy. **The findings reveal three critical opportunities:**

-1. **41% of users lead sedentary or physically inactive lifestyles**—a segment hungry for motivation and guidance
+1. **41% of users lead sedentary or physically inactive lifestyles**, a segment hungry for motivation and guidance
-2. **38% of users don't wear their devices consistently**—representing lost engagement and data
+2. **38% of users don't wear their devices consistently**, representing lost engagement and data
-3. **Users are chronically sleep-deprived**—averaging under 7 hours on 6 of 7 weekdays
+3. **Users are chronically sleep-deprived**, averaging under 7 hours on 6 of 7 weekdays

 These insights point to a clear strategic direction: Bellabeat should position itself not just as a tracker, but as a **wellness coach** that actively helps women build healthier habits.